-A Serious Condition Many of Us Don’t Even Know We Have
+A Serious Condition Many of Us Don't Know We Have

-One-fourth of babies are born with a kind of hole in the heart, called a patent foramen ovale (PFO).
+One in four babies is born with a kind of hole in the heart called a patent foramen ovale (PFO).
 It’s a flap that doesn’t close properly after birth.

 Although PFOs are common, most people never know they have the condition and never need any kind of treatment.
 It’s often discovered during tests for other problems.

-PFOs also can cause problems in patients who are scuba diving or skydiving – where again a blood clot moves through the PFO to the brain, causing a stroke.
+PFOs also can cause problems in patients who are scuba diving or skydiving – activities that can cause a blood clot to move through the PFO to the brain, resulting in stroke.

 Once the PFO is discovered — usually after a stroke — an elite team of CHI Health cardiologists is specially trained to close the hole with a special device.

-The patient undergoes local anesthesia and the cardiologist inserts the FDA-approved device through a tiny puncture in the groin and closes the flap in the heart.
+With the patient under local anesthesia, the cardiologist inserts an FDA-approved device through a tiny puncture in the groin and closes the flap in the heart.

 The entire procedure takes less than 30 minutes.